igrigorik/http-2/README.md

   </tr>
   <tr>
     <td><b>:frame</b></td>
-    <td>fires once for every encoded HTTP 2 frame that needs to be sent to the peer</td>
+    <td>fires once for every encoded HTTP/2 frame that needs to be sent to the peer</td>
   </tr>
 </table>

 ### Stream lifecycle management

-A single HTTP 2 connection can [multiplex multiple streams](http://chimera.labs.oreilly.com/books/1230000000545/ch12.html#REQUEST_RESPONSE_MULTIPLEXING) in parallel: multiple requests and responses can be in flight simultaneously and stream data can be interleaved and prioritized.
+A single HTTP/2 connection can [multiplex multiple streams](http://chimera.labs.oreilly.com/books/1230000000545/ch12.html#REQUEST_RESPONSE_MULTIPLEXING) in parallel: multiple requests and responses can be in flight simultaneously and stream data can be interleaved and prioritized.
 Further, the specification provides a well-defined lifecycle for each stream (see below).

 The good news is, all of the stream management, and state transitions, and error checking is handled by the library.
 All you have to do is subscribe to appropriate events (marked with ":" prefix in diagram below) and provide your application logic to handle request and response processing.